-The purpose of the program is to provide a venue for recycling reusable household items, such as furniture, lamps, electronics and other working household items.
-The program is designed to increase awareness in recycling by creating an alternative means of reusing items.
+The purpose of the program is to provide a venue for the recycling of reusable household items such as furniture, lamps, electronics and other working household items.
+The program is designed to increase awareness in recycling by creating an alternative means of reusing items that would otherwise end up in the landfill.

-Removal of items will be strictly enforced in accordance with Section 22.33 of the City’s Nuisance Ordinance: “It shall be unlawful for any person to accumulate rubbish or any articles or junk, except as may be necessary for construction work or normal course of a business.”
+Removal of items will be strictly enforced in accordance with Section 22-33 of the Marquette City Code, “it shall be unlawful for any person to accumulate rubbish or any articles or junk, except as may be necessary for construction work or normal course of a business.”

-This Announcement will serve as notice that items left at the curb will be picked up by the Public Works Department and invoiced to the property owner on a time, material and disposal fee basis.
+This Public Service Announcement will serve as notice that items left at the curb will be picked up by the Public Works Department and invoiced to the property owner on a time, material, and disposal fee basis.

 It is suggested that residents remove lawn ornaments and other wanted items to avoid mistaken identity.